-In addition to the quarterly director-level meetings, both organizations also attend quarterly One Stop Operator Meetings, which are facilitated by the workforce development consulting firm Social Policy Research Associates and include the following partners: Goodwill Industries functioning as the local America Job Center of California (AJCC), OEWD Director of Sector and Workforce Programs, OEWD Workforce Program Specialist, SFHSA CalFresh Director, SFHSA CalWorks Director, Department of Rehabilitation District Administrator, Higher Education Consortium & Adult Education Program, and Employment Development Department.
+In addition to the quarterly director-level meetings, both organizations also attend quarterly WIOA Core Partner meetings, which are facilitated by the One Stop Operator-a workforce development consulting firm Social Policy Research Associates-and include the following partners: Goodwill Industries functioning as the local America's Job Center of California (AJCC), OEWD Director of Sector and Workforce Programs, OEWD Workforce Program Specialist, SFHSA CalFresh Director, SFHSA CalWORKs Director, Department of Rehabilitation District Administrator, Higher Education Consortium & Adult Education Program, and Employment Development Department.
 This body convenes regularly to strategize for system coordination and alignment, especially towards WIOA-related outcomes.

 Furthermore, the SFHSA Director of Workforce and Welfare Services holds a seat on the WISF Public Sector Committee and also regularly attends WISF board meetings to present on or address pertinent issues affecting public benefits recipients.
 Similarly, OEWD attends SFHSA Welfare-to-Work Committee meetings for information-sharing and to act as a resource for program development.
-Through these frequent opportunities to collaborate on a macro context, the two organizations are able to leverage existing service delivery infrastructure for CalFRESH recipients.
+Through these opportunities to collaborate, the two organizations are able to leverage existing service delivery infrastructure for CalFRESH recipients.